AlexKempen/resume-wiki/wiki.md

 * Each project should consist of bullet points, ~~not paragraphs~~
 * Order projects and bullet points based on relevance to the specific job and general impressiveness.
 Put your best stuff first and grab the reader's attention!

 If you want your projects to stand out, they should be real projects, not mandatory school projects or trivial tutorial projects found online.
 Something that someone uses to solve a problem.
 Something that has users (can be just you, as long as you use it often) and is actively maintained and isn't just rotting in a GitHub repo, never to see a PR for the rest of its life.
-You can always join student clubs like SAE/AIAA competitive teams, and rocketry teams, or even be a mentor for an FRC/FTC team.
+You can always join student clubs like SAE/AIAA competitive teams, and rocketry teams, or even be a mentor for a [Middle School or High School FIRST Robotics team](https://www.firstinspires.org/team-event-search#type=teams&sort=name&programs=FTC,FRC).

 ---